oiemets/biathlon-race-task4lambdabird/README.md

 On startup generate a biathlon race results table.

-Initialy data has to be sorted out by rank.
+Initially data have to be sorted out by a rank.
 Additionally there has to be an option to sort data by name, shooting and time.
 Plus search by name field.